Roberta's Funeral: Plot

 Bill Henrickson (Bill Paxton) and Nicki (Chloë Sevigny) try to conceive a baby, with Barbara (Jeanne Tripplehorn) even suggesting schedules to form a possible pregnancy.
 Unbeknownst to Barbara, Nicki takes birth control pills.
 Meanwhile, Lois (Grace Zabriskie) confronts Frank (Bruce Dern) after the death of his first wife, Roberta, demanding to legally become his wife.

 Before sending incriminating evidence to the Attorney General, Bill decides to meet with Roman (Harry Dean Stanton) in Juniper Creek.
 When Roman is unavailable, he visits Lois and she expresses her conflict with Frank.
 Bill decides to help Frank and Joey (Shawn Doyle) in finding a casket.
 Ben (Douglas Smith) is entrusted by Bill to watch over his wives, and becomes paranoid when Margie (Ginnifer Goodwin) invites Pam (Audrey Wasilewski) to watch a movie at her house.
 He chastises her for risking their secret life, but understands her frustration with feeling alone.

 Bill meets with Roman, offering a $50,000 settlement to prevent any further contact, but Roman refuses to his terms.
 Bill once again threatens him with incriminating evidence, also warning him to stay away from his house.
-At the funeral, Frank humilliates Lois during his eulogy, angering Bill.
+At the funeral, Frank humiliates Lois during his eulogy, angering Bill.
 Bill offers him $5,000 if he agrees to an official marriage, which Frank reluctantly accepts.
 This delights Lois, although Bill is taken aback when she says Frank will not be around them for long.
 After a conflict at the Home Plus store, Nicki finally expresses her frustrations with Barbara, and the latter says she supports everything she did.
 That night, Bill converses with Ben over his desire to finally engage into polygamy, suggesting he is a good man with a possible future.